WHO RUNS AUSTRALIAN WAR WIDOWS NSW?

 Directors are required by law to operate in the best interests of the organisation and its members.
 The company must also comply with the requirements of the extensive range of Commonwealth and State legislation which affects its operations.

 The directors are accountable to the members of the organisation.
 They are required to provide annual audited accounts and a report of the organisation’s activities to the Australian Charities and Not-for-profits Commission, in addition to providing access to the latest annual audited report.
 Members are also entitled to obtain a copy of the annual report on request.
 Information about the organisation’s finances and activities are provided to members at the Annual General Meeting and in the Digest.

 At the Annual General Meeting, held in July each year, the directors report to members.
 All members are entitled to attend the meeting and to raise any matters about the organisation’s operations.

-War Widows NSW has a small staff under the leadership of a Chief Executive Officer.
-The staff manages the day to day operations in accordance with the overall direction set by the board of directors.
+Australian War Widows NSW has a small staff under the leadership of a Chief Executive Officer.
+The staff manage the day to day operations in accordance with the overall direction set by the board of directors.

 The State President is nominated by members and appointed by the Board.
 She is also a Director of the company.
 Since 1998, the maximum term of office for a State President is three years.
 The role of the State President is to undertake representational, ceremonial and symbolic activities for the organisation.